tumagonx/nwjs_docs_old/Window.md

 ### Window.evalNWBin(frame, path)
 _Since v0.12.0-rc1_
 Load compiled JavaScript binary in the window, if `frame` argument is null; or in the context of an iframe, if `frame` is an iframe object.
-The `path` argument is the path of the JS binary compiled with `nwjc`, see https://github.com/nwjs/nw.js/wiki/Protect-JavaScript-source-code-with-v8-snapshot. **NOTE: this method has no effect and will not load the binary when devtools window is opening.**
+The `path` argument is the path of the JS binary compiled with `nwjc`, see https://github.com/nwjs/nw.js/wiki/Protect-JavaScript-source-code-with-v8-snapshot. **NOTE: this method has no effect and will not load the binary when devtools window is opening.
+See https://github.com/nwjs/nw.js/issues/3388 **

 ## Events